aeternity/protocol/contracts/contract_transactions.md

 The transaction has to be signed with the private key of the caller.

-The call_data is encoded in accordans with the contract language ABI.
+The call_data is encoded in accordance with the contract language ABI.
 (See e.g. the Ring ABI.)